-You were probably sure you never wanted to get pregnant again when you had your tubes tied.
+Can a Tubal Ligation Be Reversed?
+When you had your tubes tied, you probably became certain that you never wanted to get pregnant again.
 But what if you change your mind?
 There’s still a way to make it happen.

 Can a Tubal Ligation Be Reversed?